-Scan the QR code to find out more or search for SEXUAL HEALTH CHECK-UPS at MENRUS.CO.UK
+Scan the QR code to find out more about SEXUAL HEALTH CHECK-UPS or search MENRUS.CO.UK

+STI self-test kits (London)

+Sexual Health London (SHL) is London's sexual health e-service that provides free sexual health testing via the internet and local venues.
+Simply register for SHL and complete an online consultation to order your free STI test kit.

+The service provides testing for a range of sexually transmitted infections including chlamydia, gonorrhoea, HIV, syphilis, hepatitis B and hepatitis C via samples you can collect at home.
+The service is designed for individuals who have no symptoms.
+If you have symptoms please attend your local sexual health clinic.

+Currently, Hillingdon, Croydon and Greenwich do not participate.

+Scan the QR code to find out more about SELF TEST STI KITS or search MENRUS.CO.UK

-Pre-exposure prophylaxis (PrEP) Pre-Exposure Prophylaxis (PrEP) PrEP is the use of HIV medication, taken regularly, to keep HIV negative people from becoming infected.
-The evidence supporting this comes from the PROUD study which reported in February 2015 that PrEP reduced the risk of HIV infection by 86% for gay men and other men who have sex with men.
-This was one of the most robust studies ever taken into drug-based HIV prevention.
-Where and how to get PrEP Access to PrEP on the NHS differs around the UK.
-To find out what's available in your area scan the QR code or go to MENRUS.CO.UK search for PrEP.
-Alternatively, you can buy PrEP privately or on-line for £20-40/ month (scan the QR code for more) but you are strongly advised to connect with your sexual health service for monitoring.
+Pre-exposure prophylaxis (PrEP)

+PrEP is the use of HIV medication, taken regularly, to keep HIV negative people from becoming infected.

+PrEP is now FREE from most NHS sexual health services across the UK.
+Alternatively, you can buy PrEP privately and/ or on-line but you are strongly advised to connect with your sexual health service for monitoring.

+Condoms and antibiotics

+PrEP is one of a combination of strategies that can reduce the risk of getting HIV, though condoms are still the most effective method of preventing HIV and other sexually transmitted infections (STI).

+Even if PrEP is the game-changer many believe it is, it offers zero protection against other STIs which are on the rise at a time when some antibiotics are failing.

+Scan the QR code to find it more or go to MENRUS.CO.UK search for PrEP.

-Condoms and antibiotics There are concerns by some (including us) that the widespread use of PrEP will reduce the number of people using condoms.
-It is therefore important that you test for HIV, if you have not already done so.
-PrEP is just one part of a combination of strategies that can reduce the risk of acquiring HIV though condoms are still the most effective method of preventing HIV transmission and other sexually transmitted infections (STI).
-Even if PrEP is the game-changer many believe it is, it offers zero protection against other STIs which are on the rise at a time when antibiotics are starting to fail.
-Post exposure prophylaxis (PEP) Post Exposure Prophylaxis (PEP) PEP is a course of medication after a potential exposure to HIV, designed to reduce the risk of HIV infection.
-It is the same meds that are used to treat HIV.
-The course lasts 28 days and may be able to prevent you becoming infected with HIV if you start taking it within 72 hours from the time of exposure; eg: a condom break or bareback sex.
+Post exposure prophylaxis (PEP)

+PEP is a course of medication after a potential exposure to HIV to reduce the risk of HIV infection.
+It's the same medication used to treat HIV.

+The course lasts 28 days and may be able to prevent you becoming infected with HIV if you start taking it within 72 hours from the time of exposure; eg: a condom break or unprotected/ bareback sex.

-If you think you may need PEP don't spend the next 72 hours wondering, or searching the Internet for the right advice as the right advice is go to a sexual health clinic now.
+If you think you may need PEP don't spend 72 hours searching the Internet for the right advice as the right advice is go to a sexual health clinic now.
 The sooner you start treatment the more likely its success.

-You can also obtain PEP at accident and emergency departments (A&E) at some hospitals-especially important at weekends because most sexual health clinics are closed.
+You can also obtain PEP at some accident and emergency departments (A&E), especially important at weekends because most sexual health clinics are closed.